Digital twin: History

 The first digital twin, although not labeled as such, came about at NASA during the 1960s as a means of modelling the Apollo missions.
 NASA used simulators to evaluate the failure of Apollo 13's oxygen tanks.
 The broader idea that became the digital twin concept was anticipated by David Gelernter's 1991 book Mirror Worlds.

-The digital twin concept, which has been known by different names (e.g., virtual twin), was first called "digital twin" by Hernández and Hernández in 1997.
+During the late 1990s, the emergence of digital cities provided early practical demonstrations of this concept at an urban scale.
+Projects such as "Helsinki Arena 2000" (initiated in 1996) built interactive 3D virtual models of the physical city.
+Shortly after, Digital City Kyoto (launched in 1998) advanced the paradigm by explicitly connecting physical urban environments with virtual spaces; it integrated real-time physical sensor data—such as live camera feeds from transit stations—into its 3D environment, foreshadowing the data-driven synchronization of modern digital twins.

 The digital twin concept consists of three distinct parts: the physical object or process and its physical environment, the digital representation of the object or process, and the communication channel between the physical and virtual representations.
 The connections between the physical version and the digital version include information flows and data that includes physical sensor flows between the physical and virtual objects and environments.
 The communication connection is referred to as the digital thread.

 The International Council of Systems Engineers (INCOSE) maintains in its Systems Engineering Body of Knowledge (SEBoK) that: "A digital twin is a related yet distinct concept to digital engineering.
 The digital twin is a high-fidelity model of the system which can be used to emulate the actual system."
 The evolving US DoD Digital Engineering Strategy initiative, first formulated in 2018, defines a digital twin as "an integrated multiphysics, multiscale, probabilistic simulation of an as-built system, enabled by a Digital Thread, that uses the best available models, sensor information, and input data to mirror and predict activities/performance over the life of its corresponding physical twin."